 Around the country, state officials charge new businesses for processing their formation documents.
 This practice helps the state raise revenue and offsets the operating costs of the Secretary of State.

-Unfortunately, Texas charges significantly higher filing fees than many other states, leaving some business owners stunned by unexpected expenses.
-As you proceed with forming your LLC, you deserve to know what you’ll be charged at each stage, allowing you to plan.
+Unfortunately, Texas charges significantly higher filing fees than many other states, leaving some business owners taken aback by unexpected expenses.
+As you proceed with forming your LLC, you’ll want to know what you’ll be charged at each stage, allowing you to plan.

-- When filing your Certificate of Formation with the Secretary of State, you’ll need to pay a $300 fee, whether you file online or by mail.
-If you pay by credit card, a 2.7% convenience fee will also be charged.
+- When filing your Certificate of Formation with the Secretary of State, you’ll need to pay a substantial filing fee, whether you file online or by mail.
+If you pay by credit card, a convenience fee will also be charged.
 There’s no way around this sizable fee: All LLCs are required to pay it.

-- If you choose expedited processing for business filing paperwork, you’ll need to pay $25 extra for each document submitted.
-If you need to change any of the information filed in a previous form, you’ll need to pay $15 to file a Certificate of Correction online or by mail.
+- If you choose expedited processing for business filing paperwork, you’ll need to pay an extra fee for each document submitted.
+If you need to change any of the information filed in a previous form, you’ll need to pay another small fee to file a Certificate of Correction online or by mail.

 Of course, this list doesn’t include other potential fees that Texas might require from your business, such as the cost of specific licenses and permits or filing your annual report.
 Additional reports that are unique to Texas LLCs include the Public Information Report (PIR).
 You can find out more about these ongoing filings by visiting the Texas Comptroller’s website.